JaniHarkonen/DumpEm/README.md

 # TASK LIST
 ## TO DO
-- [x] determine which fields are saved (save groups?)
+- [ ] ability to move components
+- [ ] ability to resize components
+- [ ] determine what components should be created
-- [ ] adding/removing components
+- [ ] improve existing components

 ## TO BE TO-DO'D
++ create more abstraction for components
 + visual design
-+ create more basic components
 <br></br>
 <br></br>